SeLite/SeLite.github.io/SeleniumIDEtips.md

  * It allows `--` and special characters in comments.
  * You can compare changes in your cases with HTML diff tool [DaisyDiff](https://github.com/DaisyDiff/DaisyDiff) ( see also its [wiki](http://daisydiff.github.io/)).

 This feature is backwards compatible, but not forward compatible.
 Once you save a case with Clipboard And Indent, it can be open only with Clipboard And Indent.
+To use this functionality, install Clipboard And Indent (or better, whole SeLite).
+Start Selenium IDE and close it.
+Only then it activates.

 # Using multiple Selenium IDEs in parallel
 A running Firefox instance can show only one standard Selenium IDE window.
 Yet, viewing/editing different [cases][case] in multiple Selenium IDE windows (at the same time) increases productivity.
 It's beneficial for restructuring scripts (e.g. into Selenese functions), or as a reference for cases.
 Several ways exist for it, varying in intuitiveness, simplicity and accessibility.
 Some involve multiple running instances of Firefox, with separate profiles.